phodal/awesome-iot/README.md

  - [meshblu](https://github.com/octoblu/meshblu) - Machine-to-machine instant messaging platform for the internet of things.
  - [IBM messaging](https://github.com/ibm-messaging) - Community around IBM Messaging products.
  - [WAMP](http://wamp-proto.org/) - The Web Application Messaging Protocol The Web Application Messaging Protocol.

+##Software

+ - [Processing](https://github.com/processing/processing) - Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
+ - [Copper](https://github.com/mkovatsc/Copper) - A Firefox add-on to browse the Internet of Things

 ##Tools